rochiecuevas/Academy_of_Py/README.md

 math_df
 ```

 A boxplot visualising the student's performance in the Math exam was then be generated.
-The graph could provide insights about the distribution of scores in the district and to determine if there were outliers in the data (i.e., students who performed extraordinarily well or bad that could skew the data).
+The graph provided insights about the distribution of scores in the district and to determine if there were outliers in the data (i.e., students who performed extraordinarily well or bad that could skew the data).

 ```python
 # plot the Math average scores by grade